Carnival Splendor: Return to service

 In February 2022, Carnival announced that due to uncertain times in the Australian cruise industry, Carnival Splendor would have her Australia-based cruises canceled through to the end of September 2022.
 With the ship expected to return to the US, a new homeport would be announced in the coming weeks.
 In March 2022, it was announced by Carnival's Brand Ambassador John Heald that the vessel would take a 23-day cruise from previous homeport in Seattle back to its current homeport in Sydney on 6 September 2022.
 On 2 May 2022, Carnival Splendor became the final ship of the fleet to return to service, marking Carnival's full return to service.

 On 20 May 2023, a passenger of Carnival Splendor died while swimming at Mystery Island, Vanuatu.
 The ship was on a 9-day trip around the South Pacific and returned to Sydney on 24 May.
 It was believed that the passenger died while snorkeling.

 In August 2024, the ship received new dining options, updated amenities and refreshed spaces during its 19-day refurbishment.
 At the same time Carnival Splendor adopted Carnival Cruise Line's new livery, with a navy-blue hull with red and white accents.

+On 17 April 2026, two passengers of Carnival Splendor died in two separate incidents within hours.
+A woman died while snorkelling near the Tangalooma Wrecks at Moreton Island, Queensland.
+Then, as the ship was off the coast of Brisbane sailing back to Sydney, an elderly passenger believed to be in his 70s climbed the safety railings and jumped overboard from the ship.
+The ship's CCTV cameras confirmed the actions.
+The incident was reported to crew at 2 am on 18 April, prompting a man overboard alert and a subsequent search and rescue operation led by the AMSA.
+Following extensive searches, the man's body has not been found and is presumed dead.
+The ship, delayed by the search, was expected to arrive in Sydney at 6 pm on Sunday 19 April, 12 hours later than scheduled.